Fastrack-Dealernet/Coding-Quiz/README.md

 - 3 - lizard
 - 4 - scissors

-and deduce an algorith to determine the winner, you or the computer!
+and deduce an algorithm to determine the winner, you or the computer!
-(**BIG HINT** modulo arithmatic)
+(**BIG HINT** modulus arithmatic)

 Build a method nameToNumber(name) that converts the string name into a number between 0 and 4 as described above.
 This function should use a sequence of